The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Senior Lecturer in Environmental Anthropology

-Director of the CBCD; Convenor of Ethnobotany and Environmental Anthropology
+Director of the CBCD; Programme Convenor for MSc in Ethnobotany and MA/MSc in Environmental Anthropology

 - - R.K.Puri@kent.ac.uk